-112 Karim, Sabrina and Beardsley, Kyle, op. cit., pp. 180-181.113 Interviewee 4, 06.04.2018.
+112 Karim, Sabrina and Beardsley, Kyle, op. cit., pp. 180-181.

-BARRIER 8: Inadequate accommodation, facilities and equipment
+Barrier 8: Inadequate accommodation, facilities and equipment

-Some peacekeeping operations are not equipped to take into account women's specific physiological and biological needs; facilities that are built with single gender deployments in mind with no separated bathrooms or dormitories for peacekeepers of different genders.114 There is no legitimate reason - other than financial priorities - not to redesign some of the camps and bases in order to better accommodate women, in particular in long lasting operations.115 Similarly, there are still issues with uniforms and equipment that are not adapted to fit women properly.116 Adequate accommodation is essential for women's well-being while serving abroad, however its direct effect on the number of women willing to deploy is still quite unclear - "I've never heard of [the lack of adequate accommodation] as a reason for women not to deploy", stated one of the interviewees.117 Hardship conditions while on mission are expected by both women and men.
+Some peacekeeping operations are not equipped to take into account women's specific physiological and biological needs; facilities that are built with single gender deployments in mind with no separated bathrooms or dormitories for peacekeepers of different genders.
+There is no legitimate reason - other than financial priorities - not to redesign some of the camps and bases in order to better accommodate women, in particular in long lasting operations.
+Similarly, there are still issues with uniforms and equipment that are not adapted to fit women properly.
+Adequate accommodation is essential for women's well-being while serving abroad, however its direct effect on the number of women willing to deploy is still quite unclear - "I've never heard of [the lack of adequate accommodation] as a reason for women not to deploy", stated one of the interviewees.
+That are expected by both women and men.